yves-sait/PERN-STACK-WEBAPP/README.md

 # WEB APP for Tracking Covid19

-The Web App is developed to track covid19 cases in a small provices.
+The Web App is developed to track covid19 cases in a small province.
 It features cards,graphs and heatmaps.
-The app is deployed and accessible to internet via Heroku Cloud App Platform.
+The app is deployed and internet accessible  via Heroku Cloud App Platform.

 ## Built With
 - Express JS